Priyansh2/Spelling-and-Grammatical-Error-Correction/README.md

-# Spellin and Grammatical Error Detection-Correction
+# Spelling and Grammatical Error Detection-Correction
 Built a system from scratch in Python which can detect spelling and grammatical errors in a word and sentence respectively using N-gram based Smoothed-Language Model, Levenshtein Distance, Hidden Markov Model and Naive Bayes Classifier.

 # Brief Overview of Problem